Synapse Analytics vs Snowflake for Delta Format Files, Machine Learning, Table Relationships and Constraints

 CREATE OR REPLACE EXTERNAL TABLE delta_DimCustomer( filename VARCHAR AS split_part(VALUE:c1, '/', -1) ) WITH LOCATION = @delta_stage_table/snowflake_delta_manifest/ FILE_FORMAT = (TYPE = CSV) PATTERN = '.*[/]manifest' AUTO_REFRESH = true;

 When the Delta table is updated, the manifest file must be re-generated through either explicit or automatic updates.
 Be sure to understand the limitations around Data Consistency and Schema Evolution.
 When the manifest file is updated, it overwrites the existing manifest file.
 If the table is partitioned, the partitioned manifest files will be updated automatically, however since all manifests of the partitions cannot be updated concurrently, this may lead to versioning issues or other errors.
-Since Snowflake uses a schema defined in its table definition, it does not support Delta Lake' Schema Evolution capability since it will not query the updated schema until after the table definition is updated to the new schema.
+Since Snowflake uses a schema defined in its table definition, it does not support Delta Lake's Schema Evolution capability since it will not query the updated schema until after the table definition is updated to the new schema.
 See this for more information on Snowflake to Delta Lake integration.

 Snowflake provides support for constraints including UNIQUE, PRIMARY KEY, FOREIGN KEY, and NOT NULL.
 A table can have multiple unique and foreign keys but only one primary key.
 NOT NULL constraints are always enforced, while other constraints can be defined by are not always explicitly enforced.
 When a table is copied using a CREATE TABLE..LIKE or CREATE TABLE..CLONE command, all constraints are also copied over.
 Constraints can be defined on single or multi-columns.
-Often-times, customers look closely at the capabilities of constraints when choosing an enterprise data warehouse platform, so understanding Snowflake's capabilities around constraints will be useful.
+Oftentimes, customers look closely at the capabilities of constraints when choosing an enterprise data warehouse platform, so understanding Snowflake's capabilities around constraints will be useful.

-Synapse Analytics workspaces presents a modern approach managing Data Engineering and Advanced Analytics workloads with the advantage of not requiring cluster startups.
+Synapse Analytics workspaces present a modern approach to managing Data Engineering and Advanced Analytics workloads with the advantage of not requiring cluster startups.
 Synapse provides great support for Parquet and supports a variety of data disciplines within its unified platform including Power Bi Reporting, ELT Pipelines, Machine Learning, and much more.
 Its Serverless offering can be accessed directly from commonly used IDEs including Power BI and SQL Server Management Studio (SSMS) through various types of enterprise authentications.
 While these are all great features of Synapse Analytics workspaces, its support for DELTA and data caching can be improved.
 When compared to Databricks, there is also more overhead related to access setup of credentials, data formats, and data structure specifications.
 While Databricks is a more mature Lakehouse Platform technology with robust integration and support for DELTA format, it lacks a persistent Data Warehouse layer technology, which Synapse provides with its Dedicated SQL Pools offering.
 On the other hand, while Synapse Analytics has room for growth and maturity in the Data Lakehouse Platform space, it is quickly growing and evolving its feature offerings to be on par with those of Databricks.
 As you evaluate if these technologies are a fit for your organization, also consider understanding how these resources can be deployed securely from an infrastructure perspective to enable private connectivity to ensure that organizational security requirements are met.

 - For more information about deploying Snowflake securely using Private Link, please read: Azure Private Link & Snowflake — Snowflake Documentation